chrido/pyo2box/README.md

 **get_wireless_devices**<br>
 Returns a list of namedtuples with the currently connected devices.
-The entries contain the link_rate, mac and signal.
+The entries contain the link_rate, mac ip, signal and when available, the hostname.
 Dependencies
 ------------

-Usage
+U
 ```python
 o2box = O2Box('192.168.1.1', 'yourpassword')